mbencherif/TonicBot/Log.md

 - [ ] Review of the litterature regarding the problem of context modelisation
 - [ ] Become familiar with word models in Python
+- [ ] Read Chapter 6 - Deep Learning for Text and Sequences of the book [Deep Learning with Python](http://a.co/9EZKqrI)

 ### Today's Progress